-When my DC Life Coach clients find themselves on the receiving end of constructive criticism (or its more benign counterpart, “feedback,” which when delivered incorrectly can be just as painful), they often have to work hard to prevent emotion from closing their minds.
-The ability to handle criticism well depends on how secure we feel about who we are, and what we’re good at (read more on this topic in my life coach blog post, Improve Self-Confidence by Practicing Humility).
+When my DC Life Coaching clients find themselves on the receiving end of constructive criticism (or its more benign counterpart, “feedback,” which when delivered incorrectly can be just as painful), they often have to work hard to prevent emotion from closing their minds.
+The ability to handle criticism well depends on how secure we feel about who we are, and what we’re good at (read more on this topic in my life coaching blog post, Improve Self-Confidence by Practicing Humility).
 It can be a challenge to avoid feeling defensive when we’re being criticized, and we often go into self-protective mode when receiving critique.

 The Life Coach Says: when dealing with criticism, try to avoid …